Trilussa: Citations and influences

 A reference to the satire on "chickens" can be found in the song Penelope by Jovanotti, in the line "Se io mangio due polli e tu nessuno, statisticamente noi ne abbiamo mangiato uno per uno" (If I eat two chickens and you none, statistically we have eaten one for one).

 Examples of the use of his verses can also be found in cólta music.
 Alfredo Casella, for instance, set some fables in Romanesco dialect to music (Er coccodrillo, La carità, Er gatto e er cane, L'elezzione der presidente).

+Actor Luca Ward performed five poems in the album Echi de Roma - Omaggio a Trilussa set to music by Andrea Montepaone (another five are sung by Alessandro Pitoni).

 The poem La fede (Faith) was taken up and reused by Pope John Paul I to develop one of the letters contained in the book Illustrissimi.
 Luciani, as in the poem, asks himself about faith: about what it is and why some people feel it ardently, while others do not have it at all.
 Luciani then adds some references to Manzoni.
 Pope John Paul I (Albino Luciani) recited one of his poems, La Fede, at a Wednesday audience during his brief pontificate in 1978.